Last lash of winter for South

 Southerners might want to keep their fires burning until at least Tuesday next week, as the forecast snow looks to hang around for a little longer than first thought.

-A very cold and showery south to southwest flow is expected to spread north over Southland and Otago during the weekend, bringing snow as low as 300m for a time tomorrow.
+A very cold and showery south to southwest flow is expected to spread north over Southland and Otago during the weekend, bringing snow as low as 300 metres for a time on Sunday.

+Snow showers are forecast for Dunedin's Northern Motorway (State Highway 1, Dunedin to Waitati) on Sunday night and Monday.

+A strong wind warning is in place for coastal Clutha, Southland and Stewart Island from 4am until 5pm on Sunday, MetService warned, with southwest severe gales gusting up to 120km/h in exposed places.

-Ahead of the cold outbreak, strong westerly winds are expected to bring gales to Southland, Clutha and Dunedin, and it is likely they will reach severe gale force in exposed parts of these areas tomorrow.
+A strong wind watch has also been issued for inland parts of Southland and Clutha, as well as Dunedin, Central Otago, Queenstown Lakes and the Canterbury High Country from 6am to 5pm on Sunday.
+It's likely they will reach severe gale force in exposed parts of these areas.

+Meanwhile, thunderstorms are forecast for North Otago and Canterbury on Saturday afternoon, as the southerly change spreads up the South Island.

-However, the region is not out of the woods yet when it comes to snow.
+And parts of the South are not out of the woods yet when it comes to snow.

 Meteorologist Andrew James said strong cold southwesterlies were expected to continue on Monday, which would bring snow to much of inland Otago and parts of Southland, including some sleety showers in Dunedin.